Bricktech2000/Notes/notes/religion.md

 # Religion

-#todo the following might need to be moved to another note

 believing in the existence of a god seems to be a catch-all way for people to explain what they can't understand

 more generally, this could be phrased as: